 One of the most important factors in implant success is your commitment to your healthcare.
 If you cannot commit to your follow-up appointments, proper aftercare following your surgeries, and a regimen of brushing and flossing, your dentist may suggest another course of treatment.

 If you are interested in dental implants, you should see our dentist, Dr. Barry LeJeune for a discussion about your options.
-If you would like to make an appointment at Barry LeJeune, DDS in Hampton, Virginia, call (757) 827-9114.
+If you would like to make an appointment at LeJeune Family Dentistry in Hampton, Virginia, call (757) 827-9114.